alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 You should also consider:

 -   using [Open Standards](https://www.gov.uk/government/collections/open-standards-for-government-data-and-technology#adopted-open-standards-for-government) to make any future data analysis easier, and where appropriate, share data with other departments
+- attaching metadata to your data so that users have all the information they need
 -   where you publish your data
 -   how you can share your non-sensitive data to help minimise duplicate data sets
 -   what [data tools and infrastructure](https://www.gov.uk/guidance/choose-tools-and-infrastructure-to-make-better-use-of-your-data) you need to keep pace with user needs and encourage collaboration

+When documenting your data architecture, consider whether you can explain concepts using text or whether you need a diagram supported by text.
+Follow the GOV.UK content design guidance on using images to make sure your documentation is accessible.

 ### Archiving, deleting or renewing data